edugp/LSTM_Music_Album_Names_Generator/README.md

 # LSTM_Music_Album_Names_Generator
-Simple LSTM-based character language model coded from scratch on TensorFlow.
+LSTM-based character language model implementation in TensorFlow.
-Trained on a Music Album dataset I parsed from Discogs.
-Feel free to get in touch to get the dataset.
+Trained on a Music Album dataset I parsed from Discogs (feel free to get in touch to obtain the dataset).